typst-community/glossarium/example/example.typ

 There are many Belgian universities, like @kuleuven and @ulb.
 When repeating their names, they won't show as a long version: @kuleuven, @ulb.
 But we can still force them to be long using the `gls` function: #gls("kuleuven", long: true).
 We can also force them to be short: #gls("kuleuven", long: false).
 Finally, we can make them plural using the `suffix` parameter: #gls("kuleuven", suffix: "s") or using the additional `supplement` onto the `ref`: @kuleuven[s].
 We can also use the plural function function `#glspl(key: "kuleuven")` #glspl("kuleuven").

+You can also override the text shown by setting the `display` argument: #gls("kuleuven", display: "whatever you want")

 #pagebreak()

 Numbering is, of course, correct when referencing the glossary: @kuleuven, @ulb, @ughent, @vub, @ulb, @umons, @uliege, @unamur.
 They are also sorted based on where the page is in the document and not the textual representation.